Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Abstract

 \section{Abstract}

-Training-free guidance enables controlled generation in diffusion and flow models, but most existing methods assume differentiable objectives and rely on gradients.
+Training-free guidance enables controlled generation in diffusion and flow models, but most methods rely on gradients and assume differentiable objectives.
 This work focuses on training-free guidance addressing challenges from non-differentiable objectives and discrete data distributions.
-We propose an algorithmic framework \textbf{\ouralg}: \underline{Tree} Search-Based Path Steering \underline{G}uidance, applicable to both continuous and discrete settings in diffusion and flow models. \ouralg offers a unified perspective on training-free guidance: proposing candidates for the next step, evaluating candidates, and selecting the best to move forward, enhanced by a tree search mechanism over active paths or parallelizing exploration.
+We propose \textbf{\ouralg}: \underline{Tree} Search-Based Path Steering \underline{G}uidance, applicable to both continuous and discrete settings in diffusion and flow models. \ouralg offers a unified framework for training-free guidance by proposing, evaluating, and selecting candidates at each step, enhanced with tree search over active paths and parallel exploration.
 We comprehensively investigate the design space of \ouralg over the candidate proposal module and the evaluation function, instantiating \ouralg into three novel algorithms.
-Our experiments show that \ouralg consistently outperforms the top guidance baselines in symbolic music generation, small molecule generation, and enhancer DNA design, all of which involve non-differentiable challenges.
+Our experiments show that \ouralg consistently outperforms top guidance baselines in symbolic music generation, small molecule design, and enhancer DNA design with improvements of $29.01\%, 16.6\%,$ and $18.43\%$.
 Additionally, we identify an inference-time scaling law showing \ouralg's scalability in inference-time computation.